 After its foundation as a Jesuit settlement, the city of Iquitos reached prosperity during the rubber boom of the late 19th century.
 This is when the rubber trees native to the Amazon Rainforest were tapped to make tyres for the bicycle and automobile industries.
-The industry drew entrepreneurs and businessmen from all over the world to reap their fortunes at the expense of the indigenous population.
+The industry drew entrepreneurs and businessmen from all over the world to make their fortunes.

 After the rubber boom collapsed in the early 20th Century, the city of Iquitos fell into disrepair for a short while before the advent of tourism.
 Iquitos is now the main gateway to the Peruvian Amazon Rainforest and draws over 100,000 visitors each year.
 One of the main draws for visitors is the abundant nature in the surrounding rainforest and the different protected areas of Amazonia accessible from the city.

 The beauty of the surrounding protected areas and incredible animals and plants make Iquitos a fantastic place to visit.
 Some of the most loved protected areas are the Pacaya Samiria National Reserve (known as the forest of mirrors) and Tamshiyacu Tahuayo Reserve, which we will mention further down.

 When to visit Iquitos

 A fantastic place to visit year round as the temperature stays relatively constant from month to month, there are still some subtle differences to know about.